Recovery Loan Scheme

 – Viability test: The lender will consider that the borrower has a viable business proposition but may disregard any concerns over its short-to-medium term business performance due to the uncertainty and impact of Covid-19.

-– Credit and fraud checks for all applicants: Lenders will be required to undertake credit and fraud checks for all applicants.
+– Credit and fraud checks for all applicants: Lenders will be required to undertake credit and fraud checks for all applicants as they would for commercial facilities.
 The checks and approach may vary between lenders.

 Please note: The following are not eligible under RLS: